 “Hardware development” refers to the development of specifications for devices that are intended to be manufactured.
 Agile processes are not limited to the world of software development.
-They can be applied in other contexts, such as IT Operations and Production support, where they provide the benefits Agile is known for.
+They can be applied in other contexts, like Agile hardware developments projects for IT Operations and Production support, where they provide the benefits this amazing processes is known for.

-Agile Hardware implementations can be put in place by using the same framework as our typical Agile Software Development transformations.
+Agile Hardware implementations can be put in place by using the same framework and project management tools as our typical Agile Software Development transformations.
 Start off with assessing the organization’s current state, then move to planning and preparing by and putting together a transition backlog, start execution with training and coaching, spread the cultural shift with change management and maintain and scale the transformation.